Dr. Steven Rayan DPhil (Oxford)

 Graduate Programs

-I am the Graduate Chair for the Mathematics graduate programs in the Department of Mathematics & Statistics.
+Between 2019 and 2024, I was the Graduate Chair for the Mathematics graduate programs in the Department of Mathematics & Statistics.
 If you have a strong record of undergraduate and/or postgraduate academic achievement in the mathematical sciences; are keen to pursue Master's or PhD-level level studies in pure mathematics, applied mathematics, or discrete mathematics; and are interested in the research of one or more of our faculty members, then I encourage you to apply for admission to our MMath, MSc, or PhD graduate programs.

 I am also the University of Saskatchewan's Director of Interdisciplinary Programming through which I chair the Interdisciplinary Studies graduate program.
 This is an individualized graduate program in which students, with the guidance of supervisors and advisory committees, may propose their own scholarly investigations at the interface of two or more disciplines.
 If you are interested in an MA, MSc, or PhD degree in Interdisciplinary Studies, you may apply for admission.